PreBiotic vs ProBiotic – The Key Differences

 Potential PreBiotic Benefits

-You can take prebiotic's at any time of the day.
-The most important thing is that you take them at the same time you are taking your probiotics so that they can work together in your gut.
+It is recommended to take prebiotics at any time of the day, but it is crucial to take them at the same time as your probiotics to allow them to work together in your gut.

 Probiotic Foods